spatha0011/spatha_vsd-hdp/Day19/README.md

 ![Alt_Text](Images/13.jpg)

-Commands to view and change parameters to improve timing and run synthesis
+Commands to view and change parameters to improve timing and run synthesis:

 ```shell
 # Now once again we have to prep design so as to update variables